actions/stale/README.md

         with:
           any-of-issue-labels: 'needs-more-info,needs-demo'
           any-of-pr-labels: 'needs-more-info,needs-demo'
-          # You can opt for 'only-labels' instead if your use-case requires all labels
+          # You can opt for 'only-issue-labels' and 'only-pr-labels' instead if your use-case requires all labels
           # to be present in the issue/PR
 ```